Vrbas (river)

 The Vrbas (Врбас, /sh/) is a major river with a length of 250 km, in western Bosnia and Herzegovina.
 It is a right tributary of the Sava river.
 The city of Banja Luka is located on the river banks.

-The river is the main watercourse of Banja Luka and before Banja Luka.
-With its blue-green color, it's one of the most beautiful rivers in Bosnia and Herzegovina.
+The river is the main watercourse of Banja Luka and its surrounding region.
+With its blue-green color, it is one of the most beautiful rivers in Bosnia and Herzegovina.

 Etymology

 The word vrba means 'willow' in Serbo-Croatian, and a number of weeping willow trees adorn the river banks in Banja Luka.

 It lent its name to one of the provinces (banovinas) of the Kingdom of Yugoslavia, the Vrbas Banovina.

 Tributaries

 The most important right tributaries are the Desna river, the Ugar, and the Vrbanja, and left: Prusačka river, Semešnica, the Pliva, the Crna Rijeka (Black River), and the Suturlija, which are located in the middle part of the basin.